ihorvorotnov/wpml-calendar-widget/readme.txt

 = I don't see any new widget =
 This widget depends on WPML plugin.
 If it's not installed or activated, the widget will **not** be added.

-= How to translate month names to my language?
+= How to translate month names to my language? =
 You don't need to.
 The widget takes month names from WordPress Core.
 You should be fine out of the box.

-= Contributing =
-Want to add something?
-Fork it, write some code, make a pull request.

 == Screenshots ==
 1. New calendar widget is available